peytonmford/School_District_Analysis/README.md

 ###### After School District
 ![After_District](Resources/After_District.png)
 ### School Summary
 The school summary budgets were the biggest change.
 The total budget increased, thus individual school's budgets were increased.
+We were able to categorize the school's size to allocate more money to the bigger sized schools, to increase the budget per student.
+Replacing the ninth graders scores at Thomas High School dramatically decreases THS' scores.
 ###### Before School Summary
 ![Before_School](Resources/Before_School.png)
 ###### After School Summary